Associate Dean of Research

 - Simulating wildlife habitat dynamics over the next century to help inform best management strategies for biodiversity in the Lake Tahoe Basin, California , ECOLOGY AND SOCIETY (2022)

-- Water quality and forest restoration in the Lake Tahoe basin: impacts of future management options , ECOLOGY AND SOCIETY (2022)
+- The management costs of alternative forest management strategies in the Lake Tahoe Basin , ECOLOGY AND SOCIETY (2022)

 Temperate forests are responsible for about 14% of total carbon (C) storage and 26% of net C uptake globally.
 In North America, forests are the largest land sink, annually absorbing 7-24% of US fossil fuel emissions and storing large quantities of C in their wood and soils.
 However, much of that results from recovery from agricultural abandonment, fire suppression, and reduced logging, and the future of this C sink is highly uncertain.
 Higher rates of individual tree mortality, more large-scale disturbances (particularly fire), and higher decomposition rates due to higher temperatures may increase the variability and/or magnitude of sink strength in U.S. forests over long-time spans.
 Coupled with these emerging dynamics are the spatial legacies of previous forest management practices, which may render some sinks more vulnerable or resilient to climate change or disturbances due to different stand ages and compositions.
 Newly implemented but untested management practices (young growth harvesting and maximizing C for sale on carbon markets) add further ecological and economic complexity.
 Yet our knowledge of how management choices will influence the magnitude and spatial patterning of C cycling and long-term C storage at broad scales is relatively poor.
 Our work will address four fundamental questions: How has historical management influenced the spatial distribution of C stocks and fluxes relative to natural disturbances?
 Does that spatial pattern promote stability or vulnerability to climate change and natural disturbance?
 To what degree and where are current management practices constrained by historical patterns of management?
 What will these shifts in management practices and their historical constraints mean for future C distributions and their value on C markets under climate change?
 We will use a combination of data integration, remote sensing, and modeling to answer these questions.